 Where: Erin Mills Loblaws, PC Cooking Class 5010 Glen Erin Dr, Mississauga, ON L5M 6J3.
 See Map

 Allergies: Except when it is VEGAN Cooking, these meals may include ingredients such as milk, cheese, flour.
 However, they will contain NO MEAT.
 The facility cannot guarantee a peanut-free environment.

 25 spots only!
 Register early to book your spot.
 The class always reaches its maximum capacity.

 Cooking Classes Schedule 2019/2020

-We host special French cooking classes for kids once every couple of months so that your children will have a fun evening safely testing out their culinary skills.
+During the school year, we host special French cooking classes for kids once every two/three months so that your children will have a fun evening safely testing out their culinary skills with French Gastronomy.
 Our past cooking classes were such hits, that by parents’ and children’s request, we decided to consistently offer these classes.
 At My French Club, we love the energy the kids bring and the happiness that they experience during our events!